chinthakagodawita/codeception-timekeeper/README.md

 # Codeception TimeKeeper

-A [Codeception](https://codeception.com/) extension & [Robo](https://robo.li) task that records test runtimes and lets you split tests into equal runtime-based groups for parallel runs
+A [Codeception](https://codeception.com/) extension & [Robo](https://robo.li) task that records test runtimes and lets you split tests into equal runtime-based groups for parallel runs.

+This can be hugely useful when running your tests in an automated fashion, such as in a Continuous Integration system.
+You can schedule multiple parallel test runs, each with roughly-equal runtimes.

 # Usage
 First, install this package: